WCFS-FM: WXFM

 In 1957, the station was sold to Evelyn Chauvin Schoonfield, a school teacher from Detroit, for $22,500, and its call sign was changed to WXFM.
 In the early 1960s, the FCC investigated several unauthorized transfers of control, which placed renewal of the station's license in jeopardy.
 However, the FCC allowed Schoonfield to keep the license, and authorized the sale of the station to WXFM Inc., with controlling interest owned by Robert Victor.

 In the 1960s and 1970s, WXFM featured a variety of musical programming, including classical, jazz, show tunes, folk music, light classical, and MOR programs.
 On October 3, 1962, it became an affiliate of the QXR Network.

 In 1966, the station's transmitter was moved to 333 North Michigan Ave. in Downtown Chicago, and in 1974 its transmitter was moved to the Sears Tower.

 In 1970, Triad Radio, a freeform program, began airing on the station.
-Triad Radio began in 1969, as a three hour weekly program on 105.1 WEAW-FM.
+Triad Radio began on March 31, 1969, as a three hour weekly program on 105.1 WEAW-FM.
 The program eventually aired for five hours nightly on WXFM, and continued to air on the station through 1977.
+In June 1977, a major change of format was announced, from progressive, including jazz and classical music, to "good hard rock and only good hard rock".
 Triad Radio published a free monthly magazine that was distributed through retail outlets.

 Dick Lawrence, historian and radio personality, hosted "Sound of the 1920s" an original hour-long feature program of vintage music 'old scratchies' woven together by offbeat historical themes.

 Count Bee-Jay's "Journeys Into Music", broadcast from a truck stop at 39th and Morgan to the radio station was a daily feature on WXFM from the 70s into the early 80s.

 In 1978, Herb Kent began hosting a show on WXFM.

 In the early 1980s, jazz began to dominate WXFM's schedule.
 Personalities on the station at this time included Daddy-O Daylie and Dick Buckley.
 Pervis Spann hosted an overnight blues show.